Rexman17/mod1-codeChallengeReview/README.md

 - `Airport#name`
   - returns a **string** that is the airport's name
 - `Airport#cost_to_build`
-  - returns a **number** that is the total worth of this investor (e.g., think of it as how much money they have) -`Airport#dog_friendly`
+  - returns a **number** that was the cost to build this aiport -`Airport#dog_friendly`
 - returns a **boolean** that represents whether the airport is dog friendly or not (if it's not, then I will never go to this airport k bye)

 - `Airport.all`
-  - returns an array of all venture capitalists
+  - returns an array of all airports
 - `Airport.love_doggos`
   - returns an array of all the airports that are dog friendly
 - `Airport.most_expensive`